reysravanga/sami-python/README.md

 The full SAMI API specification with examples can be found at http://developer.samsungsami.io/sami/api-spec.html

-We blog about advanced sample applications at http://blog.samsungsami.io/
+Peek into advanced sample applications at https://developer.samsungsami.io/sami/samples/

 To create and manage your services and devices on SAMI visit developer portal at http://devportal.samsungsami.io